AaronRobinsonMSFT/DNNE/readme.md

     * `platform.rs` &mdash; Rust runtime hosting layer (equivalent of `platform.c`).
     * `<AssemblyName>.g.rs` &mdash; generated export wrappers.

+    **Note** The generated `build.rs` will contain an absolute path on the build machine.
+The crate is only valid on the machine on which it was generated.

 1) In the consuming Rust project, add the generated crate as a path dependency in `Cargo.toml`:

     ```toml